Looking for a unique wedding destination? Consider space

 The capsule passengers will be in called the Space Lounge also comes with a number of amenities like drinks, comfortable chairs to watch the view, and wi-fi so you can literally FaceTime or livestream the wedding ceremony from the edge of space.
 One major limitation couples need to consider, however, is the number of people the Space Lounge can accommodate.
 With its original layout, nine people can be onboard including the pilot, though the website says the layout can be changed for events like weddings.

 Of course, a wedding on the edge of space comes with a price.
-Space Perspective’s website says it costs USD $125,000 per seat, though we’re assuming the price will be higher if it’s a special wedding flight.
+Space Perspective’s website says it costs USD 125,000 (over INR 1 crore) per seat, though we’re assuming the price will be higher if it’s a special wedding flight.
 If your interest is piqued, you can book now via their website.